-We are all familiar with the image of a staggering, mumbling drunk that passes out, sleeps if off, and wakes the next day to begin the same routine all over again.
+We are all familiar with the image of a staggering, mumbling drunk that passes out, sleeps it off, and wakes the next day to begin the same routine all over again.
 But, what is happening inside his body that we can’t see?
-Is his body and brain recovering everyday, also?
+Are his body and brain recovering every day, also?
 Unfortunately, they are not recovering and some of the damages can be permanent.

-The long term effects of alcohol can be life-threatening, but the body usually gives plenty of warning signs that something terrible is going on inside.
+The long-term effects of drinking alcohol can be life-threatening, but the body usually gives plenty of warning signs that something terrible is going on inside.
 Some of those warnings can include, but are not limited to:

 - Pain due to liver damage or cirrhosis, hepatitis